artsy/artsy.github.io/_posts/2017-01-25-mashing-maps.markdown

 Projects like these happen in most companies, quick hacks for one offs that are opened 2 years later by someone completely different to build on top of it.
 In trying to follow [the Boy Scout rule][cleaner], I've cleaned it up and consolidated some other similar projects.
 This post is a rough road-map of what making [this PR][pr] looked like.

 <!-- more -->

+The aim was to visualise data we had created on when galleries were founded.
+Then to be able to see how that corresponds with our artwork inquiry data.

 ## Coming back to an npm app 2 years later